asg-dev/order-management-nodejs/README.md

     "db": "<path>/bin/mongod --dbpath=\"<data_folder_path>/mongodb-data\""

 The first `<path>` is the path to the unzipped mongodb community edition folder. `<data_folder_path>` is the path to the folder that was created.
+If that foler was name anything other than `mongodb-data` rename it in `package.json` as well.
 Replace path with their respective path values

 Open `db > mongoose.js`.
 The db connection URI will be set as `mongodb://127.0.0.1:27017/<db_name>`.
 Replace db name with any other name.
 This will be the name of the database that will be created in mongodb.